History & Mission

 Our life-saving skills programs were initially established in the late 1990’s in the Tibetan Autonomous Region.
 During our time in Tibet, One Heart World-Wide experienced a number of significant successes in collaboration with the Lhasa Prefecture Health Bureau and the Women’s Federation.
 Over the last ten years, we were able to decrease unattended home births from 85% to 20%, mostly by ensuring the presence of a skilled attendant at delivery.
 In 2008, in the two counties where One Heart World-Wide was working, the Lhasa Prefecture Health Bureau reported no maternal deaths and newborn death rates dropped from 10% to 3% since the start of the One Heart World-Wide project.

-The demonstrated success of our model has lead us to expand our operations to other sites in need including the Baglung and Dolpo Districts in Western Nepal, and the Copper Canyon in the State of Chihuahua, Mexico.
+The demonstrated success of our model has lead us to expand our operations to other sites in need including the Baglung and Dolpa Districts in Western Nepal, and the Copper Canyon in the State of Chihuahua, Mexico.
+Through our technical assistance program, we have also supported Maternal Child Health programs in Mainland China, Liberia, and the Ecuadorian Amazon.

 Every mother deserves a baby to cradle, not a tiny body to bury